truefrontier/grayscale.design/content/collections/pages/home.md

 Without understanding color value well, picking colors is kinda like Bingo night without the glorious geriatric comradery.
 (Shout out to my Granny!
 Love you!)

-White text on a blue background is likely going to look better than white text on a yellow background.
+White text on a blue background (even a lighter blue) is likely going to have better contrast and readability than white text on a yellow background.

 <div class="flex text-white">